SaadiMalik1/elaborated/README.md

 ### **Summary in Bullet Points for the Mediator:**

-If you were to summarize the "new" evidence for a mediator, you would say:

 *   **We have moved beyond simple function reverts.** Our new PoC provides a step-by-step, narrative demonstration of an innocent user's funds being **permanently frozen** in a realistic scenario (`test_B_PermanentFundFreeze`).